Book Review: The Alchemist

 “When someone sees the same people every day, as had happened with him at the seminary, they wind up becoming part of that person’s life.
 And then they want the person to change.
 If someone isn’t what others want them to be, the others become angry.
 Everyone seems to have a clear idea of how other people should lead their lives, but none about his or her own.” (page 16)

-Chill Girl writes from the perspective of an Arab Muslim and gives some information about the faith against which the book is set.
+Chill Girl writes a book review of The Alchemist from the perspective of an Arab Muslim.
+She gives some information about the faith against which the book is set.

 Tamsin/nudgeme